janttila/InventorAddin/README.md

-Inventor addin template for Inventor version 2025 and newer.
+Easy Inventor addin template for Inventor version 2025 and newer.
 For vb.net

 Put the .zip in Visual studios ProjectTemplates folder.